CSpyridakis/HOC/README.md

 ## Projects
 * [Hamming Distance](./Hamming-Distance)
 In this project, a serial NON-optimized calculation of Hamming distance between two random generated arrays of equal length is implemented.
-Then using pthreads and OpenMp API try to speed up the calculation time of the this operation.
+Then using pthreads and OpenMp API try to speed up the calculation time of this operation.
 The same process is repeated for different array lengths, word lengths, threads number and some useful results are exported during this procedure.

 * [ω Statistic](./Omega-Statistic)